AlexAegis/pont/readme.md

 So instead of making an overcomplicated solution I let the modules decide how to install something.
-This gives great control since you're the one making the script, `dot` just executes them.
+This gives great control since you're the one making the script, `pont` just executes them.

 > I may make an easy install for simple cases but this solution will stay
 > as it can be used for anything, not just installation